 Adjust priorities as you find what’s available

-If you’re lucky, your needs and wants list is going to be perfectly stable and you’ll find exactly what you want.
-You’re probably not going to be that lucky.
+If you’re lucky, your needs and wants list is going to be perfectly stable and you’ll find exactly what you want when you search online for the right rental.
+But, let's face it — you’re probably not going to be that lucky.
 As you see what homes are available, you may need to adjust what you need and what you want.
 Don’t compromise too much, but also don’t set yourself up for failure for refusing to compromise on an impossible list of priorities.

 Start looking at least 60 days ahead of time

-You need time to look for a home.
-Time to search, time to make inquiries, time to go for tours and time for applications to be processed is the bare minimum.
+You need time to search online for the right rental.
+Time to search, time to make inquiries, time to go for tours and time for applications to process all need to be accounted for.
 Start looking at least 60 days ahead of when you need to move so you don’t end up having to rush.